ProlegyDE/pve-vm-clone-script/README.md

 GPL License - See LICENSE for details.

 ### Key Limitations:
-- Only snapshots created by zfs-auto-snapshot are supported
 - No data integrity guarantees
 - No liability for damages
 - Not suitable for production systems without testing